You are here

 • At this point, you are connecting to a 1 person Zoom session, which will only last about 1 minute.

-Many of the participants in our Zoom hearings would benefit from doing this before they join court, since they
+Many of the participants in our Zoom hearings would benefit from doing this before they join court, since they can eliminate the more common problems ahead of time.

 Recommendations/Best Practice while Appearing Remotely

 • Avoid using battery power only (laptops, etc.).
-Plug into a good power source while in a ZoomGov meeting
+Plug into a good power source while in a ZoomGov meeting.

 • Avoid noisy and echoing locations.
 Use of a headset will improve audio quality when this is unavoidable.